-A conference on the representation of children was held at Fordham Law School in 19965 mandatory appointment of independent counsel for children in high conflict divorces); Martin Guggenheim, A Paradigm for Determining the Role of Counsel for Children, 64 FORDHAM L. REV. 1399 (1996)(advocating that a child's lawyer should focus on enforcing the child's legal rights rather than on carrying out the child's expressed objectives).
+(1996)(advocating mandatory appointment of independent counsel for children in high conflict divorces); Martin Guggenheim, A Paradigm for Determining the Role of Counsel for Children, 64 FORDHAM L. REV. 1399 (1996)(advocating that a child's lawyer should focus on enforcing the child's legal rights rather than on carrying out the child's expressed objectives).
 For an insightful examination of the child's limited capacity to direct counsel, see Emily Buss, Confronting Developmental Barriers to the Empowerment of Child Clients, 84 CORNELL L. REV. 895 (1999).

-4American Academy of Matrimonial Lawyers Standards for Attorneys and Guardians Ad Litem in Custody or Visitation Proceedings, 13 J. Am.
-Acad.
-Matrim.
-Law 1 (1995).
+&lt;sup>4American Academy of Matrimonial Lawyers Standards for Attorneys and Guardians Ad Litem in Custody or Visitation Proceedings, 13 J. Am.
+ACAD.
+MATRIM.
+LAW 1 (1995).
 For a critique of the AAML approach, see Ann M. Haralambie & Deborah L. Glaser, Practical and Theoretical Problems with the AAML Standards for Representing "Impaired" Children, 13 J. Am.
-Acad.
-Matrim.
-Law.
+ACAD.
+MATRIM.
+LAW.
 57 (1995).

-5American Bar Association, Proposed Standards of Practice for Lawyers Who Represent Children in Abuse and Neglect Cases, 29 FAM.
+&lt;sup>5American Bar Association, Proposed Standards of Practice for Lawyers Who Represent Children in Abuse and Neglect Cases, 29 FAM.
 L. Q. 375 (1995) (Abuse and Neglect Standards).

-6Marvin Ventrell, Legal Representation of Children in Dependency Court: Toward a Better Model-The ABA (NACC Revised) Standards of Practice, NACC Children's Law Manual Series (1999).
+&lt;sup>6Marvin Ventrell, Legal Representation of Children in Dependency Court: Toward a Better Model-The ABA (NACC Revised) Standards of Practice, NACC Children's Law Manual Series (1999).
 The NACC has also developed a list of overarching duties of all children's lawyers, regardless of the precise role of the lawyer.
 See NACC Recommendations for Representation of Children in Abuse and Neglect Cases (2001).

-entitled Ethical Issues in the Legal Representation of Children.
-This conference examined the principles set out in the then-proposed standards promulgated by the ABA and proposedrecommended various refinements.
+various refinements.
 The American Law Institute added its views with the publication of the Principles of the Law of Family Dissolution.
 The ALI recommends that courts be given broad discretion in private custody disputes to appoint either a guardian with investigatory or advocacy capacity or a lawyer for the child if the child is competent to direct the terms of the representation.
 Most recently, the ABA returned to the same questions in the context of child custody proceedings and in 2003 adopted Standards of Practice for Lawyers Representing Children in Custody Cases (ABA Custody Standards).

 State laws vary dramatically on the appointment of representatives for children, with some models emphasizing the unique vulnerability of children and children's need for adult protection and guardianship to determine their interests, while other models affirm a child's right to have his or her wishes presented by a zealous advocate.
 In the abuse and neglect context, the federal Child Abuse Prevention and Treatment Act (CAPTA) requires the appointment of a guardian ad litem for a child, but the role and identity of that representative are largely undefined.
-In
+In response to CAPTA, almost all states now require some form of child

-7Recommendations of the Conference on Ethical issues in the Legal Representation of 4 Children, 64 FORDHAM L. REV. 1301 (1996)(Fordham Recommendations)(attorney must follow child's expressed preferences and attempt to discern wishes in context in developmentally appropriate way if child is incapable of expressing viewpoint).
+&lt;sup>7Recommendations of the Conference on Ethical issues in the Legal Representation of Children, 64 FORDHAM L. REV. 1301 (1996)(Fordham Recommendations)(attorney must follow child's expressed preferences and attempt to discern wishes in context in developmentally appropriate way if child is incapable of expressing viewpoint).

-8American Law Institute, Principles of the Law of Family Dissolution: Analysis and Recommendations (2002).
+&lt;sup>8American Law Institute, Principles of the Law of Family Dissolution: Analysis and Recommendations (2002).

-9Id. at § 2.13.
+&lt;sup>9Id. at § 2.13.

-10American Bar Association, Standards of Practice for Lawyers Representing Children in Custody Cases, 37 FAM.
+&lt;sup>10American Bar Association, Standards of Practice for Lawyers Representing Children in Custody Cases, 37 FAM.
 L. Q. 129 (2003).

-11See Marvin Ventrell, Legal Representation of Children in Dependency Court: Toward a Better Model - The ABA (NACC Revised) Standards of Practice (1999)(reporting that attorney/GAL and traditional attorney are models that have dominated representation of children).
+&lt;sup>11See Marvin Ventrell, Legal Representation of Children in Dependency Court: Toward a Better Model - The ABA (NACC Revised) Standards of Practice (1999)(reporting that attorney/GAL and traditional attorney are models that have dominated representation of children).